jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 ## Classification of Hazards

-The warnings, cautions, and notes contained in this manual are defined as follows:
+The warnings, cautions, and notes contained in this guide are defined as follows:

 **Warning**